 By Nick Bowen

-The Twenty Hundred Club had their fifth race of the season on Sunday, August 23.
-Prince Henry was the Portuguese explorer Dom Henrique, who lived from 1394 to 1460.
+The Twenty Hundred Club had their fifth race of the season on Saturday, August 29.
+Prince Henry was the Portuguese explorer Dom Henrique who lived from 1394 to 1460.
 He pioneered Portugal’s early maritime expansion.
-His first capture was Madeira, about 400 miles east of Morocco that he sought shelter on when he was blown off course in 1418.
-He would also oversee the settlement of the Azores.
+His first capture was Maderia, about 400 miles east of Morocco that he sought shelter on when he was blown off course in 1418.
+He would also oversee the settxlement of the Azores.
 But it would be three centuries until he was given the nickname “Prince Henry the Navigator” in the nineteenth century by a German historian.

 There were ten boats that competed in two classes.
-There were six spinnaker boats and four cruising class boats.
+There were seven spinnaker boats and three cruising class boats.

-To learn more about the Twenty Hundred Club and to register for our challenging races, please visit https://twentyhundredclub.org.
+To learn more about the Twenty Hundred Club and join our next race, visit twentyhundredclub.org. ■

 Nick Bowen is the Commodore of the Twenty Hundred Club and races his Lyman-Morse e33 on Narragansett Bay.
 He can be reached at email@example.com.